 Growers also manage the risk of soil damage by selecting fields carefully in relation to their harvest date.
 For example, targeting the heavier land with higher clay content for early harvesting when soils are more likely to be drier and less prone to damage and using the lighter sandy soils for later harvesting.
 About 60% of the sugar beet area is on sandy loam soils and less than 30% on heavy clay soils so this gives growers the opportunity to match soils types to harvest dates.
 In the rest of Europe, there is a much higher a proportion of sugar beet grown on heavier soils than in the UK.

-To further assist growers, a recent project has just been completed that allows land to mapped in relation to the risk of soil compaction.
-This uses the soil type and the expected rainfall to model susceptibility to different vehicle weights.
+To further assist growers, we supported a cross-industry project that mapped land in relation to the risk of soil compaction.
+This used the soil type and the expected rainfall to model susceptibility to different vehicle weights.
 The BBRO has mapped land across the sugar beet growing area in relation to the risk of soil compaction, with expected rainfall also taken into account by the model.
 This ensures growers are aware of soil susceptibility to different vehicle weights, and are able to tailor their approach accordingly.